rishiraj88/rishiraj88/README.md

 - an interactive page/view of shopping site implementation with vanilla JavaScript, CSS and HTML
 - To visit the cloud-hosted site, smile and step in to [RRShops](https://rrshops.netlify.app/)

-## I. [GIST] Java 8 DateTime code samples [Link](https://github.com/rishiraj88/JavaCoreSnippets/blob/main/gists/Java%208%20DateTime%20code%20samples.md)
-- Code fragments for learners to refer and use quickly frequently used methods out of new Java DateTime API in Java 8+.

-## J. [GIST] Java Stream Collector/Collectors methods to Collect Streaming Data [Link](https://github.com/rishiraj88/JavaCoreSnippets/blob/main/gists/Java%20Stream%20collector-s%20methods.md)
-- Code fragments for learners to learn and use efficiently all of the end-user-level methods of Java Stream API in Java 8+.

-## K. [GIST] Functional Interfaces in Java API [Link](https://github.com/rishiraj88/JavaCoreSnippets/blob/main/gists/Java%208%20Functional%20Interfaces%20in%20Java%20API.md)
-- It lists various in-built interfaces and their respective methods for functional programming using Java 8+.

-## L. [GIST] Java Concurrency API, Concurrent Collections and Synchronizers in Java [Link](https://github.com/rishiraj88/JavaCoreSnippets/blob/main/gists/Java%20Concurrency%20API.md)
-- The list of Concurrent Collections and more components available as part of Concurrency API in Java 8 and later, such as Executor, ExecutorService, Lock and Symaphore.

-## M. Various Popular Algorithms Implemented in Java and PoC's for explaining the Features of Java Core API's [Link](https://github.com/rishiraj88/JavaCoreSnippets/tree/main/JavaCore/src/main/java)
+## I. Various Popular Algorithms Implemented in Java and PoC's for explaining the Features of Java Core API's [Link](https://github.com/rishiraj88/JavaCoreSnippets/tree/main/JavaCore/src/main/java)
 - The list of Concurrent Collections and more components available as part of Concurrency API in Java 8 and later, such as Executor, ExecutorService, Lock and Symaphore.
 - **DefaultEleValue.java :** to test default values of elements of array
 - **MedianOfTwoArrays.java :** to find the median for the elements of two arrays taken together